arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Feature Generation and Visualization](assets/edge-generation-visualization.png)

 In the image above, you can see the feature generation output.
 The data is visualized in clusters, which helps you understand the different features of the glass-breaking and non-glass-breaking classes.
+It can be found within the **Parameters** tab from **Syntiant** section in the Edge Impulse platform.

 ### Model Training

 You will use a dense neural network architecture that is well-suited for audio classification tasks.
-The configuration ensures compatibility with the hardware, using a 968-millisecond audio window for processing requirements.
+The configuration ensures compatibility with the hardware, using a 968 millisecond audio window for processing requirements.

-Edge Impulse’s Eon tuner can automatically optimize model parameters, simplifying the process for you without extensive machine learning expertise.
+Edge Impulse’s Eon tuner can help automatically optimize model parameters, simplifying the process for you without extensive machine learning expertise.

 The model achieved an accuracy of *89%* during training, showing its capability to differentiate between glass-breaking and background noises.
+This can be found within the **Classifier** section in the Edge Impulse platform.

 ![Model Testing Results](assets/edge-model-test-result.png)